-Sometimes, the best you can do for yourself and your work, is to ease your personal crisis by taking a few days off to rest and reconcile your thoughts.
+Sometimes, the best you can do for yourself and your work is to ease your personal crisis by taking a few days off to rest and reconcile your thoughts.
 You can use this time off to:

 You’ll feel better if you do, and you’ll be able to carry out your tasks with more ease, focus, and dedication once you get back to work.

-Personal crises are often difficult to overcome, especially if you continue working throughout it – but, you can make your obligations more manageable if you:
+Personal crises are often difficult to overcome, especially if you continue working throughout them.
+But, you can make your obligations more manageable if you:

 - Consider sharing with colleagues

 - Make arrangements with your family over calling you at work

 - Make use of the right company benefits

 - Be kind to yourself

 This way, you’ll make the most of the current situation in relation to your work – and, maybe even feel better knowing you have an obligation you can focus on instead of your personal problems.